takahirom/arbigent/README.md

   -h, --help                             Show this message and exit
 ```

-When parameters are provided via the properties file, the help output will indicate `(source: already provided by property file)` for those options, so you know which parameters are already configured.
+When parameters are provided via the settings files, the help output will indicate `(source: already provided by property file)` for those options, so you know which parameters are already configured.

 #### Other commands